 The sizes available are 3-quart, 6-quart and 8-quart.
 Most online recipes are developed using a 6-quart device.
 If you have a larger family an 8-quart might better meet your needs.
 This is the Instant Pot I have and have given many times as gifts too.

 Cuisinart Ice Cream Maker: another treasure I’ve given away multiple times on Boulder Locavore.
 So easy to use and we use ours all year round.
-The sky is the limit on what you can make (and take a peek here is you need inspiration).
+The sky is the limit on what you can make (and take a peek Here is our ice cream recipes collection for your inspiration).

 Crockpot Slow Cooker: I use two slow cookers but this is my go to.
 It’s a 6-quart programmable slow cooker.
 You select the temperature and the time on the machine.
 This model also has a locking lid which is handy if you plan to transport the crockpot (the lid should not be locked when cooking).
 The larger size can accommodate almost any slow cooker recipe size.